 Designing information visualizations offers you endless possibilities when it comes to end products, and it would be impossible to provide step-by-step instructions for all these possibilities.
 However, it is fair to say that while the end products may vary dramatically – the process by which we reach the best possible end product is consistently the same.

-Author/Copyright holder: Kitware Inc. Copyright terms and licence: CC BY-ND 2.0
+Author/Copyright holder: Kitware Inc. Copyright terms and license: CC BY-ND 2.0

 As you can see, information visualization can lead to incredibly beautiful images as well as conveying information.
-This image, above, is the organization of the now defunct Enron group’s communications.
+The image above is the organization of the now-defunct Enron group’s communications.

 It is important to keep in mind what Ben Shneiderman said; “The purpose of visualization is insight, not pictures.”

 In his book, “Introduction to Information Visualization” Riccardo Mazza offers a simple and straightforward 5-step process to follow when designing information visualizations: